Petition against anti-Israel activist Roger Waters partially successful in Germany

 The answer she got surprised her.
 Buhro wrote, he knew that only an unambiguous step would satisfy her.
 The cooperation with Roger Waters for that concert was cancelled.

-Roger Waters, who is 74 year old by now, has 66 gigs scheduled in 2018, all over Australia, New Zealand and Europe.
+Roger Waters, who is 74 year old, has 66 gigs scheduled in 2018, all over Australia, New Zealand and Europe.
 On May 4 2018, a concert in the Bulgarian capital Sofia is planned.

 NGOs, such as the Anti-Defamation League, call Waters’ outbursts on Israel anti-Semitic.

 In 2011, Waters became the most prominent face of the BDS movement, which is trying to delegitimise Israel and to boycott the Jewish state.
 Also, he is known to exert strong pressure on fellow artists who intend to perform in Israel.
-In addition, he spreads anti-Semitic propaganda during his shows.
 More details about Waters’ conspiracy theories can be found here.

-The former Pink Floyd bassist, vocalist and composer has recently lost sponsoring contracts worth millions, due to his anti-Semitic tantrums.
+The former Pink Floyd bassist, vocalist and composer has recently lost sponsoring contracts worth millions.
 At least in Germany, more trouble for him is on its way.

 Conspiracy theories included: Roger Waters’ 2018 gig in Bulgaria